 When West Dorset District Council designated Duchy land within the by-pass to the West of Dorchester for future expansion in the 1980s, I was determined that this time around an exemplar sustainable new community should be built as a lasting legacy for the town.

-HRH The Prince of Wales at the 20th anniversary of Poundbury in 2012
+HM King Charles, speaking as the 24th Duke of Cornwall on the 20th anniversary of Poundbury in 2012

 Poundbury development in 1989.
 HRH The Prince of Wales at the original Poundbury planning meeting.
 Photographer - Joe Low.